 Many people play board games simply because they’re fun.
 However, seniors may gain other benefits.

 - Board games can help you stay mentally sharp.
 When you play games, you have to use planning and memory skills.
+Players must devise plans and adapt to changing situations, enhancing cognitive flexibility and strategic thinking.
+Overcoming challenges within the game improves analytical skills.
+Remembering rules, past moves, and strategies can boost memory retention.
 According to Texas A&M, games, along with puzzles and reading, can slow cognitive decline in the elderly.

 - Board games can help you stay social.
 Board games are a great excuse to meet other people.
 Hosting or attending a regular board game night is a great way to avoid becoming socially isolated.